 2. Collaborative Security Culture - All staff members received Safety and Security training so we can all function as members of our safety and security Team.
 In addition to continuous training, we launched a mobile application that allows users to provide information anonymously by using smart cell phones, computers or by dialing a phone number.
 The application is called "Roos Eyes Open" and it is managed by the Parker Country Crime Stoppers Program.
 At Weatherford ISD, we realize that to be successful we must place safety and security ahead of convenience and assumption.

-3. Behavioral Threat Assessment Team - We developed a threat assessment program, which includes the implementation of a multi-disciplinary threat assessment team.
-One of the objectives of the threat assessment team is to identify students that are at risk of harming themselves or others and provide them the help they need (early intervention and diversion from the pathway of violence).
+3. Behavioral Risk Assessment Team - We developed a risk assessment program, which includes the implementation of a multi-disciplinary risk assessment team.
+One of the objectives of the risk assessment team is to identify students that are at risk of harming themselves or others and provide them the help they need (early intervention and diversion from the pathway of violence).

 4. Guardian Program - WISD has instituted a Guardian program, which consists of authorizing firearm possession by approved administrators, faculty and officials.
 The program was built around a stringent framework that focuses on emotional intelligence, marksmanship, force on force tactics and exceptional decision making.

 School Resource Officer Program:

 Weatherford ISD has partnered with the Weatherford Police Department to operate a School Resource Officer Program.
 Currently, five Weatherford Police Officers serve in the role of School Resource Officer and work each day in our schools to add that extra level of protection.
 The officers provide training to students, staff, and parents.
 They also mentor students and work closely with staff and students to develop solutions on important safety issues.